-- 6.1.
-Where notices are not complied with, the Council will normally use its powers to prosecute and/or to carry out the work in the owner's default, reclaiming the costs. - 6.2.
+6.1.
+Where notices are not complied with, the Council will normally use its powers to initiate proceedings in the First-tier Tribunal, Magistrates Court or issue a civil penalty notice and/or to carry out the work in the owner's default, reclaiming the costs.

+6.2.
 When deciding whether or not to prosecute, the alternatives to prosecution should be considered.
 A Simple Caution may be relevant depending on the circumstances of the case.